-Intragastric Balloon (Obalon)
+Intragastric Balloon (Obalon) or Gastric Balloon

-The Obalon intragastric balloon is an FDA-approved weight loss system that uses space occupying balloons in the stomach to decrease hunger and reduce caloric intake to help patients achieve their goals.
+The Obalon intragastric balloon or Gastric Balloon is an FDA-approved weight loss system that uses space occupying balloons in the stomach to decrease hunger and reduce caloric intake to help patients achieve their goals.
 The balloons are delivered into the stomach via a capsule that the patient can swallow.
 They are then inflated with air by the surgeon using an attached catheter, each one occupying approximately 250 mL of space in the stomach.

 This system is fundamentally different than previous balloons that have been on the market, namely Orbera (Apollo Endosurgery) and Reshape (Reshape Medical).
 These systems used fluid filled balloons to occupy space in the stomach, causing patients to feel constantly full and weighed down.
 In contrast, the Obalon balloon system is a lightweight, air-filled system that allows the patient to easily and comfortably continue with their daily activities.

 Below are answers to commonly asked questions about the Obalon system.
 For finding out even more, please call us at 210-615-8500